natalieagus/natalieagus.github.io/50002/problem_set_1.md

 Now someone in your class won "the first to join ISTD" prize.
 Answer the following questions:

-1. If you are told the student ID of this winner, how much information did you receive in bits?
+**(a).** If you are told the student ID of this winner, how much information did you receive in bits?

 {::options parse_block_html="true" /}